alasdairforsythe/tokenmonster/training/README.md

 ### 1. Prepare your dataset

 To train a vocabulary, you need a dataset as a single plain text file.
 This dataset should represent exactly what you want to vocabulary to represent, and in the same proportions.
 For example, if you want the vocabulary to cover both English and French then you should ensure the dataset is 50% English and 50% French.
-Around 1GB is a reasonable dataset size.
+Around 1GB is a reasonable dataset size for a large model, or 100-200MB for a small model.

 ### 2. Generate tokens